 If you want to learn more about seasonal footwear that comes in narrow widths such as boots or sandals, you can take a look at a couple of different articles I wrote where I describe those shoe styles in more detail:

-Now that you know which styles of shoes come in narrow widths, you can make the most informed decision.
+Now that you know which shoe styles come in narrow widths, you can make a better and more informed decision.
 REMEMBER, shoes that are too wide will feel uncomfortable on your kids’ feet.
 They will also cause your child’s feet to move too much inside the shoe, which may create all sort of foot problems such as blisters, calluses, and corns.